 If Reader opens an error-bar, select the

-open with different viewer option, select the Open with Adobe Reader (default) option, and the document should open correctly in a new window with the desktop version of Reader.
+open with different viewer option, select the Open with Adobe Reader (default) option, and the document should open correctly in a new window with the desktop version of Reader (assuming the desktop version of Reader has been downloaded/installed).

 Edge & Internet Explorer (IE):